EoghanDelaney/pands-project/README.md

     # Important to note test_size =0.2
     X_train, X_validation, Y_train, Y_validation = model_selection.train_test_split(X, Y, test_size=0.20, random_state=7)
 ```
 Using the above, we can now use Sklearn to predict the 20% Validation using the below sample code.
-For this sample we used the K-nerist neigbour
+For this sample we used the K-nerist neigbour:
 ```python
     # The below is the training phase
     knc = KNeighborsClassifier(n_neighbors=3).fit(X_train, Y_train)